Dorival Júnior: Palmeiras

+Santos return

+Júnior returned to Santos on 9 July 2015, replacing Marcelo Fernandes.
+In his first year, he took the club out of the relegation zone to finish seventh, while also reaching the finals of the 2015 Copa do Brasil.

-Júnior finished second in both 2015 Copa do Brasil and 2016 Campeonato Brasileiro Série A, aside from winning the 2016 Campeonato Paulista.
+Júnior led Peixe to the second position in the 2016 Campeonato Brasileiro Série A, aside from winning the 2016 Campeonato Paulista.
 On 4 June 2017, after a 1–0 away defeat to rivals Corinthians and with the club in a poor form overall (only three points out of twelve), he was sacked.

+São Paulo

 On 5 July 2017, Júnior took over São Paulo, signing a contract until the end of 2018.
-He was sacked the following 9 March.
+He was sacked the following 9 March, after a defeat to rivals Palmeiras.